To earn a master’s degree, students must complete a minimum of 45 credits. These include:

 - 10 credits may be taken outside of chosen degree emphasis, including a maximum of 5 credits taken outside of the Communication Leadership program

-In accordance with Graduate School policies, students do not have to retake the core cohort classes COM 536 and COM 546 (10 credits), but are required to take 35 additional credits focused in their secondary area of interest, for a total of 80 credits for both degrees.
+Students may opt to pursue both the MCDM and the MCCN degrees.
+In accordance with Graduate School policies, students do not have to retake the core cohort classes COMMLD 501 and COMMLD 502 (10 credits), but are required to take 35 additional credits focused in their secondary area of interest, for a total of 80 credits for both degrees.

 How long does it take to complete a Comm Lead degree?

 For part-time students enrolling in five credits per quarter, it can take between two and three years to complete the 45-credit program.